whyworld0256/whyworld0256.github.io/index.md

 **<font color='red'>[Highlight]</font> I am actively looking for PhD or Master position to start in 2025 Fall.
 Contact me if you have any leads!**

-- **Sep 2021 - June 2025:**    Sichuan University  - mathematics and applied mathematics (Elite Class) , BSc.
+- **Sep 2021 - June 2025:**    Sichuan University  - Mathematics and Applied Mathematics (Elite Class) , BSc.

 ---

 ## Research Interests

-- Machine Learning/Deep Learning (NLP,computer vision)
+- NLP
 - mlsys/dlsys
 - HPC